2020年Julia开发者 【问卷调查】

 The missing

-object can be used in combination with any type, be it defined in Base, in a package or in user code.
+object can be used in combination with any type, be it defined in

 Standard Julia code working with missing values is efficient, without special tricks.